Submissions

 4. Keywords.
 Keywords comprising three to five words are written at the end of the abstract.

 5. Introduction.
-Introduction consists of several paragraphs describing research motivation, research context, literature review, and research aim.
+The introduction consists of several paragraphs describing research motivation, research context, literature review, and research aim.
 Related literature review can be obtained from academic journals [1], proceedings [2], books [3], a chapter in a book [4], magazines [5], thesis [6], and websites [7].
 The reference numbers are ordered based on their appearances.
 The length of the paper is 6-10 pages.
 The table should be numbered, for example, Table 1.
 Category.
 The description of the table (number and title of the table) must be placed in above of the table.
 Images should be numbered, for example, Figure 1.
 Context Diagram.
 The description of the image (the number and the title of the image) must be placed in below of the image.
-Mathematical formulas must be written clearly, number and information must be described in the formula.
-Citation and reference writing are written using IEEE Style with numbering.
+Mathematical formulas must be written clearly, numbers and information must be described in the formula.
+Citation and reference writing are written using the IEEE Style with numbering.
 The numbering refers to the list of references used.
 The references are written by using numbers with square brackets, for example: [1] First reference.

 6. Methods.
 Methods can be named as Models and Experiments, or Theory and Experiments.
 It describes theory, mathematical models, methods, and experimental design used for this research.
-This section also can provide the citation of closely related references to be compared in the Results and Discussion section.
+This section can also provide the citation of closely related references to be compared in the Results and Discussion section.
 Every new paragraph is indented about 0.75 cm, while the follow-up table that is cut off by a table or equation, the table is not indented.
-The caption of a table is place above the table, while the caption of a figure is written below the figure
+The caption of a table is placed above the table, while the caption of a figure is written below the figure

 7. Results and Discussion.
 The results obtained from the research have to be supported by sufficient data.
-The research results and the discovery must be the answers, or the research hypothesis stated previously in the introduction part.
+The research results and the discovery must be the answers or the research hypothesis stated previously in the introduction part.
 This section consists of results obtained by the methods described in the previous section.
 The results can be presented using tables, equations, and figures.
 Authors should discuss the results and how they can be interpreted from the perspective of previous studies and of the working hypotheses.
 The findings and their implications should be discussed in the broadest context possible.
 Future research directions may also be highlighted.

 8. Conclusion.
-The conclusion should answer the objectives of the research and research discoveries.
-The concluding remark should not contain only the repetition of the results and discussions or abstract.
+The conclusion should answer the objectives of the research and the research discoveries.
+The concluding remark should not contain only the repetition of the results and discussions or the abstract.
 You should also suggest future research and point out those that are underway.

 10. References.
 The literature listed in the References contains only the sources referenced or included in the article.
 We recommend preparing the references with a bibliography software package, such as Mendeley, EndNote, Reference Manager or Zotero to avoid typing mistakes and duplicated references.
 Referral sources should provide 80% of journal articles, proceedings, or research results from the last five years.
 Writing techniques bibliography, using the system cites IEEE Style with numbering.